 After several years of experience lobbying the Connecticut General Assembly, Betty Gallo established the firm Betty Gallo & Co. in 1981.
 Her firm has represented the CSU-AAUP since 1986, focusing primarily on the passage of CSU-AAUP contracts, funding for the CSU System, funding for CT Aid to public college students, and collective bargaining issues, including working with other state employee unions when necessary.
-She has also worked on issues affecting part-time professors, the teacher education program, and possible higher education mergers.
+She has also worked on issues affecting part-time professors and the teacher education program.

 A member of Betty’s lobbying team attends every committee meeting, hearing, subcommittee meeting, special commission or study group involved with issues of interest to CSU-AAUP.
 They actively lobby for such priority issues as the union’s contract, talking to all committee members considering the issue and determining their position on the issue.
 They alert the union if there is a problem with approval of the contract and identify swing votes on the issue that can be moved by calls, letters or e-mails from our members.